Trial Search Results

 Participants may or may not have cancer-related symptoms.

-9. Participant has one of the following available for PD analyses including somatic BRCA
+9. Participant has one of the following available for pharmacodynamic analyses including

-testing: Archived diagnostic formalin-fixed paraffin embedded (FFPE) tumor tissue; or
+somatic BRCA testing: Archived diagnostic formalin-fixed paraffin embedded (FFPE)

 1. Endometrioid adenocarcinoma, carcinosarcoma, undifferentiated carcinoma, mixed